 The harsh truth is this: unless homeowners had a separate flood insurance policy, it is likely their homeowners insurance companies will not cover the water damage caused by Hurricane Hermine.

 The Federal Emergency Management Agency (FEMA) manages one of the most recognized flood insurance programs, the National Flood Insurance Program.
 Created by Congress in 1968, the program allows property owners and renters in participating communities to purchase government-backed insurance protection against losses from flooding.

-After a flood, it is important to promptly file a claim with the homeowners insurance company and, if a flood policy is in effect, with the flood insurance company.
+After a flood, it is important to promptly file a claim with the homeowners insurance company.
+If a flood policy is in effect, also promptly file a claim with the flood insurance company.
 When filing the claim either by telephone or letter, be prepared to provide the insurance company or companies with information that will be important in their investigation(s), such as:

 - Photographs and video of the floodwater levels

 - Photographs and video of the damaged possessions and property